Toufik-Sam/Task-Management-Web-API-Supabase/README.md

 - **CRUD Operations**: The project template provides a foundation for implementing complete CRUD (Create, Read, Update, Delete) operations on entities.
 - **Dependency Injection**: The project utilizes the built-in dependency injection container in ASP.NET Core, making it easy to manage and inject dependencies throughout the application.
 - **Data validation and error handling**: the projects Utilize a custom Middleware to handle Exceptions effectively (BadRequestException-NotFoundException-ForrbidenException ...ect).It also includes a custome service IValidateInpute to manage Input Validation.
-- **Supabase Integration**: Managed PostgreSQL Database with full SQL support for complex queries and robust data management including Supabase Functions development using PL/pgSQL .Authentication System supporting multiple methods such as email/password.implemented Row-Level Security policies for the different tables in the system
+- **Supabase Integration**: Managed PostgreSQL Database with full SQL support for complex queries and robust data management including Supabase Functions development using PL/pgSQL .Authentication System supporting multiple methods such as email/password.
+Implemented Row-Level Security policies for the different tables in the system.

 ## Technologies Used
 - **ASP.NET Core 8 Web API** for API development.
 - **Supabase** for Database Development (PostgreSQL) and Authentication
 - C# 12 and PL/pgSQL

 ## Endpoints
 The API endpoints are fully documented using **Swagger**.
 You can explore and interact with them through the Swagger UI once the application is running.